Water temperature in Las Palmas

 Minimum:

-As of now, in Las Palmas, the water temperature is 80.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 0.9°F higher than the average recorded on this particular day in recent years.
+As of now, in Las Palmas, the water temperature is 79.3°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 4.9°F higher than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
 According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It also aligns closely with the historical average temperature for this date, indicating a typical climate pattern.
-The maximum temperature recorded for this date was 84.3°F on 2015, while the historical minimum was 75.2°F on 2024.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical maximum temperature for this date.
+The maximum temperature recorded for this date was 77.9°F on 2018, while the historical minimum was 71.3°F on 2020.

 Daily water temperature in Las Palmas